pmahnke/mahnke-cocktails/recipe/spring_forward.md

 stars: 0
 base_spirits: "Pisco, Gin, Cocchi Americano"
 youtube: "RRvfkkSjceM"
+description: "A light and refreshing original cocktail perfect for warmer months, featuring a unique combination of pisco, gin, and Cocchi Americano."
 excerpt: |
   The Spring Forward cocktail is a light and refreshing drink that's perfect for the warmer months.
 ---